 She’s Funny That Way

-This wonderful comedy, who some may classify as a second-class Woody Allen movie, is a true piece of classic cinema adapted to modern day.
+This wonderful comedy, which some may classify as a second-class Woody Allen movie, is a true piece of classic cinema adapted to the modern day.

-Bogdanovich followed two rules set by French farceur Georges Feydeau: the one person who is not coming to the room must come to the room; the one thing that must not happen happens.
-The result is a perfect comedy inducing graceful laughs.
+Bogdanovich follows two rules set by French farceur Georges Feydeau: the one person who must not come into the room comes into the room; the one thing that must not happen happens.
+The result is a perfect comedy full of laughs, executed with grace.

-The movie is shot in New York – for real, which is increasingly unlikely in today’s movies – and shows that classic old-fashioned lifestyle we don’t see anymore.
-The nostalgia-effect is rewarding.
+The movie is shot in New York – for real, which is increasingly unlikely in today’s film industry – and shows that classic old-fashioned lifestyle we don’t see anymore.
+The nostalgic feel is rewarding.

 A great stage comedy – in its traditional form – needs great actors.
-Owen Wilson, Rhys Ifans, Imogen Poots, Kathryn Hahn and Jennifer Aniston portray seamlessly the naiveness, insecurity and nervousness of these characters.
+Owen Wilson, Rhys Ifans, Imogen Poots, Kathryn Hahn and Jennifer Aniston seamlessly portray the naiveness, insecurity and nervousness of their compelling characters.

 Filippo L’Astorina, the Editor